bennetthub500/personal/_portfolio/Instructions for repotting.md

 Why write a plant re-potting guide?

 It’s an interesting and non-obvious documentation exercise.
-I recently began learning basic gardening tasks at home - and I was surprised at how difficult it was to find accurate and complete information about re-potting the specific plants that I had.
+I recently began learning basic gardening tasks at home, and I was surprised at how difficult it was to find accurate and complete information about re-potting the specific plants that I had.
+The below instructions are applicable to nearly all potted plants.

 ## Assessment: do you need to re-pot?

 You need to re-pot your plant if any of the below are true:
-* Plant is too big for the pot.
+* The plant is too big for the pot.
-* Plant needs constant watering, as evidenced by wilting, leaf color, etc.
+* The plant needs constant watering, as evidenced by wilting, leaf color, etc.
 * Water remains on the soil surface long after watering.
 * Roots are visible on the surface of the soil.
 * Roots protrude from pot drainage holes or are breaking the pot.